 Malice is an essential element for a murder charge, and to establish it, prosecutors need to prove that a defendant killed someone intentionally or recklessly while practicing an “extreme disregard for human life”.
 Even when a defendant has the necessary mindset required for a murder charge, the defendant is guilty of voluntary manslaughter instead if he killed “in the heat of passion”.

 While a manslaughter charge is not as serious as a murder charge, it is classified in Texas as a second-degree felony that is punishable by two to 10 years imprisonment and a fine up to $10,000.
 In addition, individuals who have previously been convicted of two felonies can be punished with 25 years to life in prison.

 If You’re Charged with a Crime, You Need an Experienced Attorney

 Being charged with any crime is serious.
 In addition to possible jail time and fines, criminal charges can result in grave damage to your reputation and your ability to find employment.
 If you are charged with a crime, don’t leave the outcome to chance.
 Work with a highly experienced and reputable criminal defense attorney who also has served as a prosecutor.
-For a free consultation, contact the Hampton Law Firm today at (817) 877-5200 .
+For a free consultation, contact the Hampton Criminal Defense Attorneys, PLLC today at (817) 877-5200 .